MarioRuiz/string_pattern/README.md

 [![Gem Version](https://badge.fury.io/rb/string_pattern.svg)](https://rubygems.org/gems/string_pattern)

 With this gem, you can easily generate strings supplying a very simple pattern.
 Also, you can validate if a text fulfills a specific pattern or even generate a string following a pattern and returning the wrong length, value... for testing your applications.
+Perfect to be used in test data factories.

 Also you can use regular expressions (Regexp) to generate strings: `/[a-z0-9]{2,5}\w+/.gen`